ReachableCEO/rcdoc-pipeline/README.md

 include_toc: true
 ---

-# rcdoc-pipeline
+# ReachableCEO Enterprises Document Production Pipeline

 ## Introduction

-ReachableCEO document production pipeline
+Welcome to the ReachableCEO Enterprises document production pipeline!

+This is the code and (public)(non proprietary) metadata files that ReachableCEO Enterprises uses for producing all of it's PDF files (for internal use, public consumption, clients).

 ## Runtime requirements